alphagov/data-standards-authority/content/standards/bods/index.html.md

 endorsement_status_events:
 - status: endorsed
   date: "2022-03-16"
-short_description: Defines a common data format that: provides a consistent way to collect, use, exchange and publish beneficial ownership information.
+short_description: Defines a common data format that provides a consistent way to collect, use, exchange and publish beneficial ownership information.
 ---